-This design consists of a personal project, currently a work in progress.
-The aim of this project is to showcase my digital user experience knowledge to supplement the physical user experience projects in my portfolio.
 As a speculative project, I worked with public data and interviewed fellow riders for information about the target group.
+2020

-‘Trailsummit’ tries to fill the new space of mountain biking (MTB) and travel, filling the gap in already available sports and travel-related apps.
-Trailsummit is more inclusive than existing tools: Strava is focussing on my own and friends’ efforts by analysing data.
+‘Trailsummit’ tries to fill the space of mountain biking and travel, filling the gap in already available sports and travel-related apps.
+Trailsummit is more inclusive than existing tools: Strava is focussing on users’ own and friends’ efforts by analysing data.
 Trailforks is oriented on trails but has a pragmatic and complex interface.
 Mtbroutes.nl has great content about trails but is missing the essential adventurous feeling.
-The combination of filtering and planning functions, posed a new and complex problem to be solved.
+The combination of filtering and planning functions posed a new and complex problem to be solved.

 To understand who I would be designing for, I created customer profiles.
 The profiles explore jobs to be done, pains and gains of the user, which later were sorted by importance.
 Of course, taking into account the different types of riders there are.
-For this exercise I also user trigger questions from Strategyzer, which came in handy.
+For this exercise I also user trigger questions from Strategyzer.

-Strategies I used were collecting quantitative data from the internet and collecting qualitative data by conducting in-depth interviews with fellow riders.
+The strategies I used were collecting quantitative data from the internet and collecting qualitative data by conducting interviews with fellow riders.
 The interview focussed on their core needs, motivating factors and concerns while searching for new trails and stays.

 Personas are made from the customer profile for a better collective insight of the users.
 They helped empathise with the users and to keep them in mind at all times during the design process.
 The people in the personas represent different archetypes of mountain bikers with different motives and needs.
 These personas helped me balance out my biases as a mountain biker myself while designing.